Root Canal Treatment – Denton, TX

-Root canal is a common dental procedure that dentists perform when a patient has an infected tooth.
+A root canal is a common dental procedure that dentists perform when a dentistry patient has an infected tooth.
 Despite the frequency and the relative ease with which this treatment can be completed—thanks in large part to advancements in dental technology and anesthesia—there are still many people who fear a root canal more than they fear the consequences of having a tooth that is infected.
-Dr. Dunson and his team at Southridge Dental would like to dispel that fear with some facts about a root canal in Denton, TX.
+Dr. Dunson and his dentistry team at Southridge Dental Family & Cosmetic Dentistry would like to dispel that fear with some facts about a root canal treatment in Denton, TX.

 Contrary to popular belief, a root canal is not painful.
 First of all, Dr. Dunson delivers a measured amount of numbing medication to the tooth and surrounding gum tissue, so you don’t feel anything during the procedure.
 Secondly, a root canal is intended to eliminate the pain that is commonly caused by an infected tooth.